 Huron Academy was established in 1999 as a Public School Academy chartered by Ferris State University.
-CS Partners located here in Howell, Michigan manages Huron Academy.
+CS Partners, located in Brighton, Michigan, manages Huron Academy.
 CS Partners is a company composed of experienced educators.
 The core management team consists of widely respected professionals who have been working with charter schools since 1996.
 Our goal is to provide a quality education to students as well as instruction in character development.
 As a public school of choice, we accept children from throughout the geographic region.